 Taxol (paclitaxel, Paxel) must be given before carboplatin because if carboplatin is given before Taxol, it stops Taxol from having an effect on cancer cells.
 This is called a scheduling interaction because when Taxol is given before carboplatin, there is little interaction and both agents work as intended.
 Continue reading

-Carboplatin is a chemotherapy drug that stops cancer growth by halting or slowing the growth of cancer cells.
-It does this by binding to the cell DNA and preventing it’s replication.
+Carboplatin is a chemotherapy drug that stops cancer cell growth by binding to the cell DNA and preventing it’s replication.
 Continue reading

 Peripheral neuropathy is uncommon when conventional doses of carboplatin are used, but patients over 65 years of age may be at higher risk.
 Carboplatin may be associated with peripheral neuropathy in about 4% to 15% of patients.
 If carboplatin is combined with other neurotoxic cancer treatments, or used at higher doses or for prolonged periods, the risk of more severe neuropathy may increase.
 Continue reading